caniko/BiKiPy/documentation/source/index.rst

 behavior
 --------
-Analysis pipelines for supported experiment designs can be found under :code:`experiment` in their respective module in the :code:`behavior` submodule.
+Analysis pipelines for supported experiment designs can be found under :code:`experiment` in their respective submodule.
 Implementations of these experiments are split into trials and experiments.
 This structure ensures that trials that belong to one group (experiment), can acquire cross-trial constants directly from its respective experiment object.

 Common analytical methods are available in the classes located in :code:`behaviour.base`.
 These include both experiments and trials.